peering-manager/peering-manager/docs/models/peering/autonomoussystem.md

   number of IPv4 prefixes to receive from the AS.
 * `General Policy`: the General Peering Policy of an Autonomous System.
 This is auto synced from PeeringDB and is not user changeable.
-* `Contact Name`: contact person/team in charge of BGP/peering operations.
-* `Contact Phone`: phone number to get in touch with the contact.
-* `Contact E-mail`: e-mail address to get in touch with the contact.
 * `Import Routing Policies`: a list of routing policies to apply when receiving prefixes from the AS.
 * `Export Routing Policies`: a list of routing policies to apply when